zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 ## Setup

-This is a master template that needs to be assigned to a host and it will discover all OpenStack services supported by Zabbix automatically.
+This is a master template that needs to be assigned to a host, and it will discover all OpenStack services supported by Zabbix automatically.

 Before using this template it is recommended to create a separate monitoring user on OpenStack that will have access to specific API resources.
 Zabbix uses OpenStack application credentials for authorization, as it is a more secure method than a username and password-based authentication.

 Below are instructions and examples on how to set up a user on OpenStack that will be used by Zabbix.
-Examples use the OpenStack CLI (commandline interface) tool, but this can also be done from OpenStack Horizon (web interface).
+Examples use the OpenStack CLI (command-line interface) tool, but this can also be done from OpenStack Horizon (web interface).

-> **If using the CLI tool, make sure you have the OpenStack RC file for your project with a user that has rights to create other users, roles, etc. and source it** , for example, `. zabbix-admin-openrc.sh`.
+> **If using the CLI tool, make sure you have the OpenStack RC file for your project with a user that has rights to create other users, roles, etc., and source it**, for example, `. zabbix-admin-openrc.sh`.
 >
 > The OpenStack RC file can be obtained from Horizon.

-It is assumed that a project, which needs to be monitored, is already present in OpenStack.
-In the following examples a project named `zabbix` is used:
+The project that needs to be monitored is assumed to be already present in OpenStack.
+In the following examples, a project named `zabbix` is used:

 ```
 # openstack project list